melt-umn/ableC-tensors/learn_ableC_tensors/tensors_and_intervals.md

 1. **lBound (int)**: the left bound of an interval represents where to start accessing the Tensor in a corresponding dimension
 2. **rBound (int)**: the right bound of an interval represents where to stop accessing in the same dimension

 Note that both bounds are **inclusive**.
 In otherwords, if the lBound is 0 and the rBound is 4, the accessed indices would be 0, 1, 2, 3, and 4.
 In addition, most Intervals will have more than one dimension.
 When accessing a Tensor, each dimension of that Tensor is required to have a corresponding Interval to access it.
 In other words, a Tensor with four dimensions must take in a sequence of four Intervals.
-The syntax for defining an Interval, for defining a sequence of Intervals, and for indicating that a Tensor is going to be accessed is below.
-Explicit examples using Intervals will be written after the next three sections (under **Interval Examples**).
+The syntax for defining Intervals and then actually using those Intervals to access a Tensor is defined below.
+Explicit examples using Intervals will be written after the next two sections (under **Interval Examples**).

 ### How to create an Interval
 When creating an Interval, there is syntax to show that an Interval is being created as well as some unique syntax to indicate the range of the interval.
 This unique syntax was created to help users write shorter, easier code.
 An Interval is started by `<(` and ended with `)>`.
 In the middle, however, is the important information.